nautobot/nautobot/nautobot/docs/development/apps/api/platform-features/uniquely-identify-objects.md

 ['Global', '10.0.0.0/8']
 ```

+!!! info
+    See the [documentation on natural keys](../../../../development/core/natural-keys.md) for more information on Nautobot's natural key implementation.

 ## Customizing Natural Keys

 Nautobot provides settings for overriding the default behavior of the natural key for some models.
 These allow the natural key to be formed by a single field instead of a combination of fields.
 For more information, see the documentation for the settings listed below.